jonathan-yeung/trading_strategies/README.md

-# Quant/Algo Trading on Bitcoin - Analysis and Backtesting
+# Quant/Algo Trading on Bitcoin

 Interactive charts in the notebooks can be viewed at the following links:
 - Notebook 01: https://jonathan-yeung.github.io/algo-nb01/